Balanced Audiovisual Dataset for Imbalance Analysis: Evaluation Methods

 where $p^{m_k}_{\theta}(e)$ presents the confidence of unimodal model with parameters $\theta$ at the $e$th epoch.

-We divide such average unimodal confidence at 0.01 intervals, then count the samples of corresponding intervals and calculate the proportion, which could be regarded as a distribution of modality discrepancy.
-With such distribution, we provide a heatmap to intuitively demonstrate the modality bias in Figure~\ref{fig:heatmaps}, where the coordinates correspond to the average unimodal confidence and the color represents the proportion of samples within the same interval.
+We divide such average unimodal confidence scores into 0.01 intervals, then count the samples of corresponding intervals and calculate the proportion, which could be regarded as a distribution of modality discrepancy.
+We present the resulting distribution as a heatmap in Figure~\ref{fig:heatmaps}, where the coordinates correspond to the average unimodal confidence scores and the color represents the proportion of samples within the corresponding interval.
+Our method thus provides an intuitive method to visualize the modality discrepancies in multimodal datasets.